Healthdirect Free Australian health advice you can count on.

 How do I take the medicine and for how long?

-Some are taken once a day or once a week; others, several times a day.
+Some are taken once a day or once a week.
+Others are taken several times a day.

 Whatever the type of medicine, it is important to ask your doctor how and when to take it.
 You can also talk to a pharmacist or check the CMI.

-Some medicines are taken for only a short period, but others are taken for life.
-For example, antibiotics are usually taken for a limited time, but they need to be taken for the entire period prescribed — even if you start to feel better — to avoid antibiotic resistance.
+Some medicines are taken for only a short period.
+Others are taken for life.
+For example, antibiotics are usually taken for a limited time, but they need to be taken for the whole period prescribed — even if you start to feel better — to avoid antibiotic resistance.

 Always check with a healthcare professional if you plan to stop taking a medicine.
 Suddenly stopping some medicines, such as antidepressants, might cause unwanted symptoms.